sritabh/bombsquad-server-mods/README.md

 # bombsquad-server-mods
-Things for your servers in bombsquad dedicated
+Things for your servers in bombsquad dedicated server you can use this file for your server